Alumni Mentoring Scheme

 The Alumni Mentoring Scheme's purpose is to support the development of student employability through gaining an informed career insight and empowering students to achieve their career aims.
 It also seeks to advance diversity and inclusion by encouraging the networking propensity of students from underrepresented groups.

-Students and mentors work together from November to May with a minimum of five points of engagement.
+Students and mentors work together across the academic year with a minimum of five points of engagement.
 These engagements can be a combination of face-to-face, telephone, email conversations or via an online platform such as Microsoft Teams or Zoom.
-The seven month scheme supports a structured partnership between an Imperial alum and a current student, whereby the alum can share their professional experiences, personal insights and employability advice.
+The scheme supports a structured partnership between an Imperial alum and a current student, whereby the alum can share their professional experiences, personal insights and employability advice.

 With your support, we can help Imperial College London students to: